IlhamMisbakhul/IMSWeb/README.md

 The source code is the intellectual property of Indotek Mitra Sinergi and sharing it without their explicit permission would be a breach of our agreement.

 ## Company Profile Website Development
 I recently building a new website for a company called Indotek Mitra Sinergi (IMS).
 IMS is a new company founded in September 2024, I participated to build their company profile website using bootsrap and basic HTML, CSS and Javascript.
 For the hosting, I'm using hostinger to deploy the website.
-If you want to visit their website, you can click <a href="https://indotek-sinergi.com"> this link </a>
+If you want to visit their website, you can click <a href="https://indotek-sinergi.com" target="blank"> this link </a>

 ## Documentation Of The Website
 <img src="Screenshot/1.png">